The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Did You Know: You can find kids’ activities—many of which are hands-on—on every floor of the museum, including in the permanent collections.
 You can also pick up a family backpack full of games, puzzles, and art-making tools to give kids a new way to experience the museum.

 100 W. 14th Ave.
 Parkway, denverartmuseum.org

 Sure, you visit the Botanic Gardens to smell the sweetly scented flowers, to get ideas for a sturdy Colorado garden, and to enjoy Blossoms of Light, but the venue is also an accredited museum (the plants are considered a “living collection”).
-Since 2006, it’s been home to outdoor sculptures—both permanent and traveling exhibits—and two indoor galleries that host small shows of local and regional artists, including by students at the Gardens’ School of Botanical Art & Illustration.
+Since 2006, it’s been home to outdoor sculptures—both permanent and traveling exhibits—and recently became only one of 12 gardens around the world to display internationally renowned artwork through the immersive augmented reality exhibit, Seeing the Invisible.
+The two indoor galleries on site at the York Street institution also host frequent shows of local and regional artists, including by students at the Gardens’ School of Botanical Art & Illustration.
 So, yes, even in the winter, a visit to the Gardens should be on your calendar.

 “A lot of people…see the plants as art and nature as art because they’re just so whimsical and striking.
 They feel it as this art experience…even if there’s not a traditional work of art before them.” —Erin Bird, communications manager

 Did You Know: The Gardens offer myriad classes, including cooking, garden education, and even trips.
 Find out what’s coming up here.

 1007 York St., botanicgardens.org